msohaibali/fp_challenge_solution/README.md

 - Adding New Features Columns in base csv and saving in output folder
 - [FASTAPI](https://fastapi.tiangolo.com/) to make API Service of Application
+- Multi-Processing (To Run the Feature Generation Function in Parallel)
 - Dockerized Solution

 ## Pre-requisites to run the solution